taolei87/text_convnet/README.md

+#### News
+The code has been re-factored and integrated into the new repo: https://github.com/taolei87/rcnn/tree/master/code/sentiment

 ## CNNs with non-linear and non-consecutive feature maps

 This repo contains an implementation of CNNs described in the paper [Molding CNNs for text: non-linear, non-consecutive convolutions](http://arxiv.org/abs/1508.04112) by Tao Lei, Regina Barzilay and Tommi Jaakkola.